 The Nissan Micra’s 300-litre boot is pretty practical, though.
 It’s a little bigger than the ones in a Corsa, Polo or Fiesta but its tall boot lip can make loading heavy items difficult.
 You don’t get any handy shopping hooks but you can fold the back seats down in a two-way (60:40) split if you need to carry long luggage and a back-seat passenger at once.

 Three petrol engines and one diesel are on offer, and either a five or six-speed manual, or CVT automatic gearbox.
 The entry-level non-turbocharged 71hp is best avoided as it feels pretty weedy.
 Instead, pick the turbocharged 100hp 1.0-litre petrol if you mainly potter around town – it isn’t exactly quick either, but it’s strong enough to feel nippy in town and is always smooth and quiet.
 In fact, it makes the more powerful 117hp 1.0-litre look a little unnecessary.

 With a plush interior and modern looks, the new Micra is everything the old one wasn't

 Spend more time on the motorway?
 You’ll want to get the 1.5-litre diesel.
-It’s a little louder than the petrols at low speeds but it’s a touch faster and will return around 70mpg in normal driving conditions.
+It’s a little noisier than the petrols at low speeds but it’s a touch faster and will return better fuel economy over long distances.

 You can read more in-depth info on the Nissan Micra in the interior, practicality, driving and specifications sections of our review over the following pages.
 And, if you want to see what sort of offers are available, click through to our Nissan Micra deals page.